rahmatcmos/Person/README.md

-  	branchname 						: Where branch name is like something charttag 						: Where chart tag is like something fullschedule 					: Looking for report in single date, parameter -> date on requireddocuments 				: With required documents and templates, parameter : order
+  	branchname 						: Where branch name is like something charttag 						: Where chart tag is like something fullschedule 					: Looking for report in single date, parameter -> date on quotas 							: Looking for report of default workleave qoutas in date range, parameter array -> date ondate minusquotas 					: Looking for report of additional workleave qoutas in date range, parameter array -> date ondate requireddocuments 				: With required documents and templates, parameter : order

 /* ----------------------------------------------------------------------